-Application If the three-phase LV connection cable is used to connect to the test object, only impulse reflection measurements ("Teleflex LV" and "IFL LV" operating modes) and insulation measurements ("Insulation Test LV" operating mode) with a measuring voltage up to 1,000 V can be conducted.
+Application If the three-phase LV connection cable is used to connect to the test object, only impulse reflection measurements and insulation tests with a measuring voltage up to 1,000 V can be conducted.
 In all other operating modes, the test object must be connected using the HV connection cable.